Mqxx/Minecraft-Server/README.md

 In this guide I explain how to properly configure your Minecraft server on Linux, automatically start it on boot, stop it on shutdown and manage it properly.

-So that our server ends up running in the background all the time we use a tool called [tmux][link-tmux].
+So that our server ends up running in the background all the time we use a tool called [tmux][link-tmux].<br>
 We will go in details how to work properly with [tmux][link-tmux] and how we can use it properly for our purposes.

 We will look how to properly install the Java Runtime Environment (JRE) that we need for our Minecraft server.